 - Developed five options for the extension of Yacaaba Street.
-The fifth option was endorsed by Council on 24 June 2014 and construction was finalised in July 2018. - Developed an Apex Park Masterplan, which was endorsed by Council on 8 December 2015. - Developed a site specific chapter within the Port Stephens Development Control Plan 2014 for the Nelson Bay Town Centre and Foreshore, which was endorsed by Council on 14 July 2015. - Applied for and were successful in receiving \$340,000 in 'black spot funding' for 2015/16 in relation to the road and associated pedestrian works on Victoria Parade. - Identified and is currently leasing land for two temporary parking stations one located on Yacaaba Street, and the other on Government Road.
+The fifth option was endorsed by Council on 24 June 2014 and construction commenced in late 2017. - Developed an Apex Park Masterplan, which was endorsed by Council on 8 December 2015. - Developed a site specific chapter within the Port Stephens Development Control Plan 2014 for the Nelson Bay Town Centre and Foreshore, which was endorsed by Council on 14 July 2015. - Applied for and were successful in receiving \$340,000 in 'black spot funding' for 2015/16 in relation to the road and associated pedestrian works on Victoria Parade. - Identified and is currently leasing land for two temporary parking stations one located on Yacaaba Street, and the other on Government Road.
 The closure of the top two levels of the Donald Street East multi-storey car park reduced parking capacity from 174 spaces to 60.
-However, the temporary stations provide 120 spaces. - Facilitated the Woolworths Development, which has been a catalyst for economic activity in the town centre.
+However, the temporary stations provide 120 spaces, which is an overall increase of 7 spaces. - Facilitated the Woolworths Development, which has been a catalyst for economic activity in the town centre.
 This approval also resulted in an additional 130 public car spaces. - Facilitated events, such as the Sacred Tree Markets, Tastes at the Bay and New Year's Eve. - Council let 'Smart Arts' program led to Artisan Collective setting up on Magnus Street. - Approved four applications in the study area, only the Golf Course has been constructed.